Dainja55/Mass-Effectiveness-Installation-Guide/ME Installation Guide.md

 ### Pre-Installation

-You need a legal copy of Fallout 4 through Steam, with all DLCs **EXCEPT** the High Definition DLC.
-This is garbage and should not be used in any case ever.
+You need a legal copy of Mass Effect Legendary Edition through Steam or Origin

-These steps are only needed if you install this Modlist for the first time.
-If you update the Modlist, jump straight to [Updating](#updating).
+These steps are only for installing this Modlist for the first time.
+If you are updating the Modlist, go to [Updating](#updating).

-#### Installing Microsoft Visual C++ Redistributable Packages

-These packages are required for MO2 and for the BiRaitBec Texture Optimization step respectively, and you can download them from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

-##### Visual Studio 2015, 2017, 2019, and 2022

-Download the x64 version under [Visual Studio 2015, 2017, 2019, and 2022](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022).

-[Direct Link](https://aka.ms/vs/17/release/vc_redist.x64.exe) if you can't find it.

-##### Visual Studio 2012 (VC++ 11.0) Update 4

-Download the x64 version under [Visual Studio 2012 (VC++ 11.0) Update 4](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2012-vc-110-update-4).

-[Direct Link](https://download.microsoft.com/download/1/6/B/16B06F60-3B20-4FF2-B699-5E9B7962F9AE/VSU_4/vcredist_x64.exe) if you can't find it.

 #### Steam Config

-#### Change Steams Update Behavior
+#### Change Steam's Update Behavior

-Fallout 4 is still being updated by Bethesda (they only add Creation Club content).
-Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.

-To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
+To ensure that Steam does not automatically update the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
 You should also disable the Steam Cloud while you're at it.

+#### Change Origin's Update Behavior

+To ensure that Origin does not automatically update the game for you,

 #### Set the Game language to English

+I'm not really sure how to localize, you guys are totally up to it if you can.
+This Modlist is in English so are 99% of all mods made for Mass Effect LE.
+I think the most compatible, or only compatible, way to play the game is to have it be in English.
+I'm also not sure how region lock effects the game, but I personally don't think it should be an issue, except for countries that basically ban freedom of thought.

-Just do it.
-This entire Modlist is in English and 99% of all mods you will find are also in English.
-I highly recommend playing the game in English and **I will not give support to people with a non-English game**.
-I really wish I could, but at this time, it simply isn't feasible.
+**I will not give support to people with a non-English game**.
+I liked to if could, but it simply isn't feasible.

-Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

-#### Clean Fallout 4
+#### Clean Mass Effect Legendary Install

-I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
-You should also clean up the `Fallout 4` folder in `Documents/My Games/`. **Make sure you run the game once** to establish your registry path - otherwise, Wabbajack will be unable to locate the game directory, and thus cannot install the modlist.
+I absolutely recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
+You also need to delete the `Mass Effect Legendary Edition` folder in `Documents/My Games/BioWare`. **Make sure you run the game once** to establish your registry path - otherwise, Wabbajack will be unable to locate the game directory, and you won't be able to download the mods :(.

 ---